karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/dynamodb/README.md

 You can use this local Docker version of DynamoDB for development purposes.
 The final EKS version of Simple Server uses real AWS DynamoDB.

-NOTE: The scripts can create tables both for DynamoDB running in local Docker instance or in real AWS environment.
+NOTE: The scripts can create tables both for DynamoDB running in local Docker instance and for real AWS environment.
 BUT: Use these scripts in AWS environment only for testing purposes - the Terraform scripts create the actual AWS tables with the rest of the AWS infra.
 See: [simple-server-eks](https://github.com/karimarttila/aws/tree/master/simple-server-eks).
 I.e. it is a Cloud infra development best practice to keep all infra in one configuration setup (in our case: Terraform).

 There are helper scripts to manipulate the four tables used for Clojure Simple Server: